 Why is the Aurora Alliance so important for Palacký University?
 What does our prestigious membership in the Alliance bring to the university?
-What possibilities and challenges will membership open up?
+What possibilities and challenges will membership involve?
 How will students, academics, and other employees benefit from Aurora in their personal and professional growth?
 And how does it tie in with the future success of universities?
 Rector Jaroslav Miller answers these questions – and much more – in this interview.

 Our membership in the international Aurora Alliance has the potential to structurally transform Palacký University and make it much more competitive in comparison to the best European and world universities – in other words, it can lead to the highest qualitative phase of development in the modern history of UP.
 But, of course, that depends on us: whether we take advantage of this historic chance to transform, and whether we have the motivation to become better and aim higher.
-This is truly a chance without precedent, because the European Commission has already demonstrated that it wants to give long-term support to the existing university alliances.
+This is truly a chance without precedent because the European Commission has already demonstrated that it wants to give long-term support to the existing European University alliances.
 That means that if we will have the determination to work on ourselves, metaphorically we are buying a transfer ticket from the local train to the bullet train.
 My job has been to open the doors: we either get on board, or they will slam shut in our face, to our detriment.

 The historian in me adds that Palacký University Olomouc, with respect to its ambitions and a history longer than 450 years, simply should not be content with the role of a “national university”, which in my opinion is an oxymoron.
-On the contrary, it must transcend the narrow confines of the Czech Republic and strive for a more prominent position – among the academies of Europe and the whole world.
+Quite the reverse, it must transcend the narrow confines of the Czech Republic and strive for a more prominent position – among the academies of Europe and the whole world.
 I’m firmly convinced that resting on our laurels due to the fact that we are a prestigious university within the Czech Republic is delusive, and actually causes harm to UP.

 I’ll mention one area in which UP plays an absolutely key role within Aurora.
 Our university was entrusted with the coordination of partner relationships with associated universities from Eastern and Southeast Europe.
 This is an important part of the entire project and Olomouc has been given great leeway within it, as well as great responsibility.